Our Stories of Hope

 A Journey of Faith, Family, and Empowerment

-One day, during a family gathering, Paul’s sister, Jamey, mentioned that a building in Alamosa—just 14 miles from Sanford—was for sale.
-It sparked an idea in both Paul and Kimberly.
-After much prayer and reflection, they felt called to create something bigger—a place where people could find hope and begin their journey to recovery.
-The very next day, they made an offer on the building, and Hope in the Valley was born.
+The spark for that dream came unexpectedly during a family gathering, when Paul’s sister Jamey mentioned a building for sale in Alamosa, just 14 miles from Sanford.
+That moment stirred something powerful in Paul and Kimberly.
+After prayerful reflection, they knew this was their calling: to build a place where people could begin again.
+The very next day, they made an offer—and Hope in the Valley was born.

 Kim Reed